 Alpha is the Greek work for beginning which together with Hopetoun fits well with the objectives - new beginnings with hope and positivity.

-The Symbol The circle represents the earth, universality - the globe - our home, the cross symbolises a blend of female and male and the arrow is our forward and upward direction as we all move into a brave new future as one.
+The circle represents the earth, universality - the globe - our home, the cross symbolises a blend of female and male and the arrow is our forward and upward direction as we all move into a brave new future as one.

 The Venue Hopetoun Alpha is now one of Auckland's most prestigious venues hosting a wide range of events.
-All proceeds from this venue fund Ashton Wylie's designated charities.